 We Discuss our Best & Worst of RV Life in Live Interview with Wholesale Warranties

 Stay tuned for our upcoming 1-year Nomadiversary Video!
 We'll openly discuss our impressions of our first year on the road, how much it REALLY cost us, how we made money, how we afford health insurance, our challenges and our greatest rewards.
 It was a jam-packed and eventful year - for sure!
 Consider Subscribing and hitting that notification bell so you never miss a video!
 We love our LU Crew Community!
 Are you interested in learning how a RV Warranty can provide you peace of mind on the road?
-Please follow our affiliate link:
+Please follow our affiliate link icon below:

 We Stayed at a waterfront RV Resort for FREE!
 But what did it really cost us?